 Under 11 AAC 96.020 there are a variety of uses and activities that are allowed on state land that usually do not require a permit from DNR.
 These uses are listed in 11 AAC 96.020 and are explained further in a DNR Factsheet on Generally Allowed Uses (GAUs) that may be obtained from a DNR Public Information Center.
 In some instances it may become necessary to limit or preclude certain uses on state land that would otherwise be permitted as a Generally Allowed Use on state land under 11 AAC 96.020.
 Uses may be limited under the authority of 11 AAC 96.014 when land use or natural resource management requires it, but limits to such uses must be codified in all cases on general domain land in state administrative code.
-Although there are instances where uses are limited under this authority in the Matanuska-Susitna Borough, they do not occur within the plan boundary of the SMAP nor are any such limits to GAUs recommended to be imposed in this plan.
+However, no such limits to GAUs are recommended to be imposed on state owned land in this plan.
+Uses are restricted on some borough and federally owned land, particularly the Denali National Park.